vidisha7086/Interview_Questions/Readme_PythonTheoretical.md

 PBV and PBR were designed to talk about all programming languages.
 Pass by value: the argument expression is evaluated, and the value it results in is assigned to the formal parameter.
 Pass by reference: the argument expression is evaluated, and a reference to the result is assigned to the formal parameter.
-People get confused and think that PBV == copying, because in C, assignment of a value copies the value
+People get confused and think that PBV == copying, because in C, assignment of a value copies the value.
 <ul>
     <li><strong>Generators / yield keyword:</strong> In Python, generators are special functions that use the <code>yield</code> keyword to return values lazily, meaning they produce items one at a time rather than storing everything in memory.</li>
     <li><strong>Multiple inheritance:</strong> Python supports multiple inheritance, allowing a class to inherit attributes and methods from more than one parent class.
 However, it can lead to complexity, especially with the "diamond problem," which Python resolves using the C3 linearization (method resolution order, MRO).</li>